jakeberv/jakeberv.github.io/_pages/about.md

 -   completed a Bachelors of Science degree at [Yale University](https://eeb.yale.edu/) (2006-2010).
 My senior thesis investigated patterns of phylogeographic congruence among co-distributed open-habitat specialists [across the Amazon basin](https://jakeberv.github.io/publication/2021-03-08-vanEls_et_al_2021).

-*The site's banner is a portion of Salvador Dali's Persistence of Memory.
+##### *The site's banner is a portion of Salvador Dali's "Persistence of Memory."
 Dawn Adès wrote, "The soft watches are an unconscious symbol of the relativity of space and time, a Surrealist meditation on the collapse of our notions of a fixed cosmic order."
 In evolutionary biology, time is often relative and (outside of paleontology) rarely absolute.
 Dalí's olive tree with its cut branches, overlain by time, is thus a reminder of the challenges we face in understanding the tree of life.*